urbanjost/M_CLI/README.md

    end program show
 ```

-There are possible several styles on how to define the NAMELIST group as well as
+There are several styles possible for defining the NAMELIST group as well as
-whether to do the parsing in the main program or in a contained procedure..
+options on whether to do the parsing in the main program or in a contained procedure..

 - [demo1](src/PROGRAMS/demo1.f90) basic usage with checking defining the NAMELIST group
                                   on the same line as the declarations of the variables
-- [demo2](src/PROGRAMS/demo2.f90) if values are initialized already, calling SET_COMMANDLINE(3f)
-                                  is not required.
-- [demo3](src/PROGRAMS/demo3.f90) shows putting everything including help and version
+- [demo3](src/PROGRAMS/demo2.f90) shows putting everything including help and version
                                   information into a contained procedure
-- [demo4](src/PROGRAMS/demo4.f90) is an example of use for a quick prototype.
+- [demo4](src/PROGRAMS/demo3.f90) is an example of use for a quick prototype.